hawkhacks/flag-generator/README.md

 # CTF Flag Generator

-A CTF leet flag generator
+A CTF leet flag generator, modified for HawkHacks CTF

 ## Usage

-To translate alpha characters to leet string:
+Input:

 ```
-./genflag.py 'this_is_your_flag'
+./genflag.py 'one thing or another'
 ````

-And output maybe:
+Output:

 ```
-TH1S_i5_yOUr_fL@6
+hawkHacks{on3_7hin9_or_an07h3r_mn11aji1e81tsfc2}
-Added entropy: 8.75 bits
+Added entropy: 4.58 bits
 ```